aws-samples/aws-serverless-video-streaming/README_en.md

 Click [**Here**](https://cn-north-1.console.amazonaws.cn/cloudformation/home?region=cn-north-1#/stacks/create/template?stackName=AWSVideoStreamingPlatform&templateURL=https://aws-gcr-solutions.s3.cn-north-1.amazonaws.com.cn/serverless-video-streaming/v1.0.0/aws-serverless-video-streaming.main.template.yaml) to jump AWS CloudFormation console (Beijing), click Next to deploy

 ![console-snapshot](./images/console-snapshot.png)

+Click Next to configure the deployment options.
+InstallDemoConsole configures whether to deploy the user demo web interface, default value is false.
+CNAME configures the CNAMEs associated with CloudFront.
+ZHY/BJS region users need to use the registered domain name for association.
+Overseas users do not have such requirement, default value is www.example.cn

 [**optional**]After the solution is deployed, if you want to distribute video streams via HTTPS to further enhance security, you can follow the steps below to additionally configure your CloudFront and Elastic Load Balancer services